-Even though AUTOLINK (in combination with TTCN Link) produced a complete, readable test suite, some manual steps were still needed to enhance the result:
+Even though Autolink (in combination with TTCN link) produced a complete, readable test suite, some manual steps were still needed to enhance the result:

 - 1. Preambles which were generated during direct translation from MSC into TTCN were replaced by the ones generated with state space exploration. - 2.
-Using parameterization on the level of test steps, the number of postambles was reduced significantly. - 3.
-PIXIT information was added. - 4.
-Test group information was added. - 5.
+Using test step parameterization, the number of postambles was reduced significantly. - 3.
+PIXIT information was added.

+- 4. Test group information was added. - 5.
 The test suite was converted to concurrent TTCN.